STIPENDS AND TRAVEL EXPENSES

-All high school scholarship recipients are authorized to have their travel expenses covered from their home to their Air Force ROTC detachment.
-They will receive reimbursement approximately 30 days after the start of school.
+All high school scholarship recipients are authorized to have their travel expenses covered from their home to their Air Force ROTC detachment’s college or university where the student intends to enroll.
+Scholarship recipients will receive reimbursement approximately 30 days after the start of school.

 Featured Career: Combat Rescue Officer